elastic/logstash/CONTRIBUTING.md

 Or go directly here for an exhaustive list: https://github.com/elastic/logstash/contribute

+Sometimes during the development, configuration for sensitive data such as password, api key or SSL keyphrase need to be included in the configuration.
+From the best practice point of view, follow the principles below to better protect the sensitive information leaking in the logs:
+- Logstash core and plugin should flag any settings that may contain secrets, to avoid leaking into logs.
+If your source changes are in ruby, apply `:password` validation or wrap the object with `Logstash::Util::Password` object.
+- A setting marked as secret should not disclose its value unless retrieved in a non-obvious way.
+If you are introducing a new class for sensitive object (check `Password.java` and `SecretVariable.java` classes before doing so), make sure to mask the sensitive info by overriding get value (or `toString()` of Java class) default methods.
+- Logstash should not log secrets on any log level by default.
+Make sure you double-check the loggers if they are touching the objects carrying sensitive info.
+- Logstash should have a dedicated flag, disabled by default, that allows secrets to be logged for debugging purposes only.
+If it is an intention to log/display sensitive info in the debug logs, use the `config.debug` configuration which protects the data under its umbrella.

 Using IntelliJ?
 See a detailed getting started guide [here](https://docs.google.com/document/d/1kqunARvYMrlfTEOgMpYHig0U-ZqCcMJfhvTtGt09iZg/pub).

 ## Breaking Changes